-The policy of Italian Fascism to-day is a criminal one of aggression and war.
-Having destroyed the independence of the Abyssinian people in fire and blood, Mussolini is now engaged in armed intervention against the Spanish people who do not want to subordinate themselves to Fascist dictatorship, and are conducting a heroic struggle in defence of their liberty and national independence.
-This policy of furious military aggression pursued by Italian Fascism which is resulting in a continuous decline in the economic position of Italy and the impoverishment of the Italian working people, is in contradiction to the vital interests not only of the working class, but of the whole of the Italian people.
-This policy. which is being pursued in close alliance with German Fascism, is actually making the destiny of the Italian people dependent upon the Fascist rulers of Germany, who are thrusting the peoples of Europe into a bloody catastrophe.
+The policy of Italian fascism today is a criminal one of aggression and war.
+Having destroyed the independence of the Ethiopian people in fire and blood, Mussolini is now engaged in armed intervention against the Spanish people who do not want to subordinate themselves to fascist dictatorship, and are conducting an heroic struggle in defense of their liberty and national independence.
+This policy of furious military aggression pursued by Italian fascism, which is resulting in a continuous decline in the economic position of Italy and the impoverishment of the Italian working people, is in contradiction to the vital interests not only of the working class, but of the whole of the Italian people.
+This policy, which is being pursued in close alliance with German fascism, is actually making the destiny of the Italian people dependent upon the fascist rulers of Germany, who are thrusting the peoples of Europe into a bloody catastrophe.
 This policy is in glaring contradiction to the democratic revolutionary traditions embodied in the immortal figure of Garibaldi, hero of the Italian people, with the traditions which are the inalienable inheritance of the Italian people.

-This has been understood by the Italian soldiers sent by the Fascists to Spain who have now gone over to the ranks of the Republican troops.
+This has been understood by the Italian soldiers sent by the fascists to Spain who have now gone over to the ranks of the republican troops.

-The Italian workers and peasants who have contributed glorious pages to the history of the international working-class movement, to the history of the struggle for bread, freedom and peace among the peoples, are to-day confronted with the primary task of putting an end to the criminal intervention of Italian Fascism in Spain, of putting an end to Mussolini's military aggression, which is a menace to the peoples of the whole world.
-The example set by the volunteers of the Garibaldi Battalion who are heroically fighting in the ranks of the People's Republican Army of Spain, should call forth in Italy a wave of enthusiasm and the will to struggle.
-It is precisely in Italy itself that the chains of Fascist oppression must and will be broken once and for all by the daily struggle of the workers and farm labourers, peasants, artisans, young people, progressive intellectuals and all working people.
+The Italian workers and peasants who have contributed glorious pages to the history of the international working class movement, to the history of the struggle for bread, freedom and peace among the peoples, are today confronted with the primary task of putting an end to the criminal intervention of Italian fascism in Spain, of putting an end to Mussolini's military aggression, which is a menace to the peoples of the whole world.
+The example set by the volunteers of the Garibaldi Battalion, who are heroically fighting in the ranks of the people's republican army of Spain, should call forth in Italy a wave of enthusiasm and the will to struggle.
+It is precisely in Italy itself that the chains of fascist oppression must and will be broken once and for all by the daily struggle of the workers and farm laborers, peasants, artisans, young people, progressive intellectuals and all working people.

-One of the necessary conditions for bringing this about is the task of unmasking, holding up to shame, and driving out of the ranks of the working people the Trotskyist agents of Fascism,-this gang, without ideals or principles, of diversionists, spies and terrorists, who organise terrorist acts against the leaders of the great Land of Socialism, and do their utmost to prevent the establishment of working-class unity and the development of the people's front movement against Fascism and war.
+One of the necessary conditions for bringing this about is the task of unmasking, holding up to shame, and driving out of the ranks of the working people the Trotskyite agents of fascism this gang, without ideals or principles, of diversionists, spies and terrorists, who organize terrorist acts against the leaders of the great land of socialism, and do their utmost to prevent the establishment of working class unity and the development of the People's Front movement against fascism and war.